 Chamonix Casino Hotel Project.
 In 2018, we began planning and design work on Chamonix, a new and distinct luxury hotel and casino located adjacent to our existing Bronco Billy's casino.
-Reflecting changes made to the state's gaming laws in November 2020, including the elimination of betting limits and the approval of new table games, we increased the size of Chamonix by 67% to approximately 300 luxury guest rooms and suites, from our previously-planned 180 guest rooms.
+Reflecting changes made to the state's gaming laws in November 2020, including the elimination of betting limits and the approval of new table games, we increased the size of the Chamonix plans by 67% to approximately 300 luxury guest rooms and suites, from our previously-planned 180 guest rooms.
 Such plans were approved by the Cripple Creek Historic Preservation Commission and Cripple Creek City Council in January and February 2021.

-We recently completed the major portion of the on-site utility work.
-Installation of micro-piles to support the foundations are approximately 25% complete.
-Substantial completion of the project is expected in the fourth quarter of 2022 and will include a new casino, approximately 300 luxury guest rooms and suites, parking garage, meeting and entertainment space, outdoor rooftop pool, spa, and fine-dining restaurant.
+We recently completed the major portion of the on-site utility work, and are currently installing footings and structural walls for the hotel towers.
+Vertical construction is expected to commence within the coming weeks.
+The three principal guestroom towers are anticipated to "top out" between April and August 2022.
+The project includes a new casino, approximately 300 luxury guest rooms and suites, parking garage, meeting and entertainment space, outdoor rooftop pool, spa, and fine-dining restaurant.
 It is still relatively early in the construction process, so estimates of cost and completion dates still contain substantial uncertainty.
+While the price and availability of construction materials and labor have been volatile due to COVID-19-related supply chain issues, tariffs, and other factors, we are in the process of completing the bidding for a substantial portion of the construction budget, which reduces such uncertainty.